autrion/Crossbow-LoRa-RC/README.md

 # Crossbow LoRa RC

-_Crossbow LoRa RC_ is a DIY project that gives 5km (at least) of RC link for UAV (airplanes and drones) for a price below 40€.
+_Crossbow LoRa RC_ is a DIY project that gives 5km (at least) of RC link for UAV (airplanes and drones) for a price around 40€.
 It currently uses SX1278 (LoRa 868MHz/915MHz) compatible (like HopeRF RFM95W) radio modules connected to Arduino compatible boards.
 It can be regular Arduino connected via SPI to SX1278 or dedicated board like _Adafruit Feather 32u4 RFM LoRa_ or [LoRa32u4 II](http://bit.ly/2nJv9dd)

 This project is a fork of DztikuVx and I am going to port it to more powerfull ESP32 LoRa Modules